richb-hanover/qStudio-PRQL-Lessons/QStudio-PRQL_Quick_Start_#5.md

 **Question** How can we understand what properties changed value between the August and October 2024 readings?

 The following steps show the iterative process for reviewing and massaging data sets to produce the desired information.
 As you work through the steps, you may find oddities in the underlying data that need to be tidied up.
-The beauty of the PRQL lanuage (as opposed to using SQL) is that you can focus on the broad picture and let PRQL take care of the details.
+The beauty of the PRQL language (as opposed to using SQL) is that you can focus on the broad picture and let PRQL take care of the details.